ericjang/aibook/sources/chapter02.md

 In the next chapter, we will leave the green pastures of applied AI and ML breakthroughs of the last decade and reckon with the challenges that face us today in pushing to true AGI.

+## Reinforcement Learning

+There are two kinds of reinforcement learning.

+The first one is based on gradient descent:

+the second is based on a principle of "approximate dynamic programming".

+basketball Metaphor  - first you learn how to score the ball in the basket from one foot away from the basket.
+Then you take one step back and do the same thing, only a little farther.
+And you keep going until you are shooting from the 3-point line.

 Summary
 Neural networks are function approximators whose success, like any ML method, are dependent on a tradeoff between assumptions and data.